What to do in Malaga: a local's guide

 5. The Manquita - Malaga’s cathedral

-7. Pier 1 Port of Malaga and the Palm of Surprises
+7. Pier 1 Port of Malaga

 Tripbod Ana M Ramos is a native of Malaga and a tourism professional who loves to explore her city and find its hidden gems.

 Stick around, we've got more insider tips on the best of Spain...

 From Michelin star chefs to homemade dishes passed down through generations, go on Skyscanner's tour de food, revealing recipes you'll only find in Iberian lands.

 Just an hour from Seville, and noticeably less touristy than the region's other destinations, Cordoba is jam-packed with Andalusian charm, without the crowds.